autopulous/xdom2jso/README.md

 invoice._.terms = '30 days';
 ```
 ---
-**Note:** _The distribution unit tests include a complete example of the full range of conversions that `xdom2jso` is capable of performing in the `complete.xml` used for project unit testing._
+_The unit tests (which are part of the https://github.com/autopulous/xdom2jso.git GitHub repository) provide complete examples of the conversions that `xdom2jso` can perform._

+see: `tst/complete.xml`
 ## Getting Started
 1. Create or open your `package.json` project file
 2. Add an `autopulous-xdom2json` entry to the dependencies list: